jtsage/jtsage-datebox/docs/api/getLastDur.md

 rettype: "Integer"
 ---

-Get the last set duration in a durationbox or durationflipbox.
+Get the last set duration in a durationbox or durationflipbox as an integer.

 {% highlight js %}